Chart Library

 Try It Yourself

 Chart Library offers free searches every day — no account required.
-Type any ticker and date, or upload a screenshot from your favorite charting platform, and see what history has to say about the pattern you're watching.
+Type any ticker and date and see what history has to say about the pattern you're watching.

 Search your chart now at chartlibrary.io — find the 10 most similar historical patterns and see what happened next.